krishatcher/ccvalid/README.md

 * Visa - 13 or 16 digits, starting with 4
 * MasterCard - 16 digits, starting with 51 through 55
 * Discover - 16 digits, starting with 6011 or 65

-## Implementation Information

-Functional site can be found at [ccvalid.kristopherhatcher.com](http://ccvalid.kristopherhatcher.com/). _Note that HTTPS is not implemented given the additional complexity and the lack of actual data save/submission logic._

-Running locally can be accomplished by simply opening [index.html](index.html) in a browser.